mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 ```

 > [!TIP]
 > By default, the application is deployed to `http://localhost:3001`.
+You can change the port by setting the `PORT` environment variable.

 6. Cleanup: